Turskyi/news_glance/README.md

 To install **News Glance**, you need to have Flutter SDK and Android Studio installed on your machine.
 You can follow
 [the official documentation](https://docs.flutter.dev/get-started/install) to set up your development environment.
-To run an **News Glance** on your device or emulator, you need to clone this repository and open it in Android Studio.
+To run a **News Glance** on your device or emulator, you need to clone this repository and open it in Android Studio.
 Then, you can use the run button or the command line to launch the app.
 For more information, see the Flutter documentation.